b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-> **_Note:_** In reality standard deviation for a sample is calculated with a slightly differnt formula but the one above is easier to understand.
+> **_Note:_** In reality standard deviation for a sample is calculated with a slightly different formula but the one above is easier to understand.

 In the end we got similar numbers, reasoning, and conclusions to the one based on `abs` function.

-Unfortunatelly although I like my method better the `sd` and squaring/square rooting is so deeply fixed into statistics that everyone that should know it.
+Unfortunately although I like my method better the `sd` and squaring/square rooting is so deeply fixed into statistics that everyone that should know it.

 And now a big question.